The Growing Global Skills Shortage

 We’re in the middle of a global talent shortage.
 According to data from consultancy McKinsey, a massive 87% of businesses report that they are either facing a skills shortage or expect to do so in the next five years.

 Manufacturing industries in particular are struggling to make themselves seem attractive to the next generation compared to high-paying, glamorous roles in technology.
 For many mature economies, such as Japan and Germany, aging populations are making the situation ever more pressing.
-Beginning with the COVID-19 pandemic, the great resignation too is a factor.
+Factors too like the COVID-19 pandemic and the great resignation play a significant role.

 It all adds up to a potential crisis for manufacturers.
 “Around 85 million jobs could go unfilled because of continuous trends of demography, a lack of attractiveness and the skills gap,” says Valerie Ferret, Vice President of 3DEXPERIENCE® EDU at Dassault Systèmes.